claudiaalvgar/ComptonScanner/NewComptonScanner/README.md

 writes a command number to **GP 10 (bank 2)** and reads it back as 0 when the task is done.
 The program auto-starts after every power-on (SGP 77, Bank 0 = 1 stored in EEPROM).

+## Important: red button and power-on behaviour

+The program is stored in **flash (non-volatile)**.
+It auto-starts on **every power-on** — including after a red-button press/release and after a complete power cycle (USB + power disconnected) — regardless of whether the program was previously stopped with `end_program(dev)`.

+**Consequences:**
+- Pressing and releasing the red button (with USB connected and board powered) always restarts the last uploaded program.
+- A complete power-off followed by power-on also restarts the last uploaded program.
+- `end_program(dev)` only stops the software loop; it does not prevent the program from restarting on any subsequent power-on or red-button press.
+- The program stored in flash persists until a new one is uploaded via TMCL-IDE.

+**In practice:** after calling `end_program(dev)`, do not press the red button or power-cycle the board if you want the program to stay stopped.

+**Auto-start:** the firmware has auto-start enabled (`SGP 77, 0, 1`).
+This means there is no way to have a program-free board after a red-button press or power cycle as long as auto-start remains enabled.
+Disabling it (`SGP 77, 0, 0`) would require manually starting the program from TMCL-IDE at the beginning of every session.

+**To get a program-free board:** load `DisableAutostart.tmc` via TMCL-IDE.
+It stops all motors, disables closed-loop, zeros all currents, disables auto-start, and halts.
+Safe to load in any state — whether the motors are running, stuck, or already at rest.
+After it runs, pressing the red button or power-cycling the board will not restart any program.
+To restore normal operation, reload `TMCMCode_newversion.tmc` via TMCL-IDE (re-enable auto-start in the upload settings).

+**Verified test — DisableAutostart.tmc:**

+Starting state: TMCMCode_newversion.tmc running (after red-button press/unpress), `is_program_running` = true.
+Sleds at ~2 cm above calibration block: calib = (410,368 · 410,033 · 410,881), encoder = (204,554 · 204,042 · 206,362).
+CL DISABLED (safety init ran), currents = 0.

+1. Load `DisableAutostart.tmc` via TMCL-IDE → `is_program_running` = **false** (STOP executed immediately).
+2. Press red button → unpress red button.
+3. Re-connect Julia → `is_program_running` = **false** ✓ — no program auto-started.
+   Board state: encoder = (204,554 · 204,042 · 205,952), CL DISABLED, currents = 0.
+Axis 2 encoder drifted 410 usteps (0.040 mm) during the de-energization window — axes 0 and 1 unchanged.
+4. Load `TMCMCode_newversion.tmc` via TMCL-IDE → `is_program_running` = **true** ✓ — normal operation restored, auto-start re-enabled.
+   Encoder positions preserved: (204,554 · 204,042 · 205,952).
+CL DISABLED (safety init), currents = 0 — `startup!` required before any move.

 ### Architecture